|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Anatahan Island is a large extinct volcano with two peaks in the Northern Islands Municipality at the northern end of the Commonwealth of the Northern Mariana Islands (CNMI) in the Mariana Island Group (Mariana Islands) in the United States of America (USA).
-The island is located 75 nautical miles north of Saipan Island.
-A landing
+Anatahan Island is a large extinct volcano with two peaks in the Mariana Island Group (Mariana Islands).
+To the south 75 nautical miles away is Saipan Island.
+A landing beach is located the northern and western shore.
+The southwest shore has a small sandy beach.
+Today located in the Northern Islands Municipality at the northern end of the Commonwealth of the Northern Mariana Islands (CNMI) in the Mariana Island Group (Mariana Islands) in the United States of America (USA).

 B-29 Superfortress Serial Number 42-24748

 Anatahan (1954) by director Josef von Sternberg was released inspired by the events on Anatahan.

 Saipan Oral Histories of the Pacific War (2001) pages 78, 119-120